trxuanha/pir/README.md

 # Personalized intervention recommendation

 A R implementation of Personalized Intervention Recommendation (PIR) in paper "Recommending Personalized Interventions to Increase Employability of Disabled Jobseekers".
+In the 26th Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD 2022), pages 92-104.

+This paper can be found at: https://link.springer.com/chapter/10.1007/978-3-031-05981-0_8

 We use existing implementations of the baseline methods to compare with our method.
 They are:

 * CT, TOT, ST, FT: The existing implementation is located at https://github.com/susanathey/causalTree.